annasoos/Hire_Hub_Job_Finder/README.md

 ### TODO

+- Improve design and responsivity of ANTD forms (post, signup, login)
 - Add business logic to filterbar
 - Connect Post a job form to server
+- Add business logic to Registartion and Login (JWT)
-- Add new features (e.g: Registartion and Login opportunity, Newsletter subscription)
+- Add new features (e.g: Newsletter subscription)